 Non-Resident Supplemental Tuition Program for International Ph.D. & M.F.A.
 Students Entering Fall 2019:

-International Ph.D. and M.F.A. students enrolled between Fall 2015 and 2018 will continue to receive NRST support in years 2-4, independent of employment status.
+- International students newly enrolled between Fall 2015 and Fall 2018 will continue to receive NRST support in years 2-4 (Ph.D. students prior to advancement to candidacy) and years 2-3 (MFA students), independent of employment status.

 Students must also meet all other academic requirements for fellowship support (i.e. grades, GPA, etc.) in order to receive NRST support from this program.